Bassjackers

 Bassjackers is a Dutch electronic music production and DJ duo consisting of Marlon Flohr & Ralph van Hilst.
-Flohr is the more outspoken member of the duo whereas Van Hilst takes care of "behind-the-scenes" production.
+Marlon is the more outspoken member of the duo whereas Ralph takes care of "behind-the-scenes" production.

 The duo's electro house tracks, including "Savior", "Crackin" and "Wave Your Hands", reached the Beatport top 100.
 They are best known for their 2013 single, "Crackin".
 They ranked at #27 on DJ Mag's Top 100 DJs of 2022.
 They have released their tracks on the labels Spinnin' Records, Revealed Recordings and Smash the House.

 History

 Beginnings (2007)

-Flohr and Van Hilst were friends in high school, where they formed Bassjackers in 2007.
-The duo began performing together, with Flohr as the showman and Van Hilst more involved in "behind-the-scenes" production.
+Marlon and Ralph were friends in high school, where they formed Bassjackers in 2007.
+The duo began performing together, with Marlon as the showman and Ralph more involved in "behind-the-scenes" production.

-First successes and recording contract (2010-2012)
+First successes and recording contract (2010–2012)

 In 2011, the single "Mush Mush" appeared on Beatport.
 The track was more successful than their earlier singles and reached the top 10 of the Beatport charts for a period of over two months.
 It was played by DJs Hardwell, Dimitri Vegas & Like Mike and the Swedish House Mafia in their sets.

-In 2012 the duo performed at a number of festivals and began to tour the United States.
+In 2012, the duo performed at a number of festivals and began to tour the United States.
 Their first large concert appearance was at the Ultra Music Festival in Miami.
 At the EDC Vegas they played their track "Mush Mush", as well as their next planned single "Hey", a collaboration with the Dutch DJ duo Showtek.
 The release was postponed and the publication of their Angger Dimas collaboration went on.
 The single "RIA" was published in March through Sander van Doorn's label Doorn Records.
 A few months later, in August, they released together with Yves V the single "Bronx" through Dimitri Vegas & Like Mike's label Smash the House.
 The duo made the song "Let's Get Weird" available for free download.